 It's easy to get around Cuba once you know what your options are.
 From planes to cars to bicycles and everything in between, here's how to get from place to place in Cuba.

-Once you give the article a read feel free to message us any questions you still have about getting around Cuba.
+Once you give the article a read feel free to contact us with any questions you still have about getting around Cuba.

 There are a few newer bus companies that are beginning to compete with Viazul, but this is the most established one and offers the most convenient travel options.
 Americans should also take care to avoid Transgaviota buses as these are associated with the military organization GAESA.

 Driving your own car is the easiest way to get around Cuba, but it is expensive to rent a car.
 It is easy to rent a car if you want one, though.
-All you need is your US drivers license, your passport, and a refundable security deposit paid by cash or credit card.
+All you need is your US driver's license, your passport, and a refundable security deposit paid by cash or credit card.
 Reservations for rentals are not guaranteed, so even if you book in advance you may arrive to find that the car you expected isn't available.
 Generally, another car will be available for you to use.
 Plan to spend at least 70 USD per day for a rental.
 Believe it or not, taking taxis can be cheaper than renting a car - even over long distances.
+You can also book private transportation in advance, especially to and from the airport.

 If you do rent a car, here's what you need to know: